technioz/ReplyAI/docs/AI_SETUP.md

 # AI Provider Setup

-Quirkly supports two AI backends for reply generation: **Groq** and **XAI**.
+Quirkly supports two AI backends for reply generation: Groq and XAI.
 Configure one provider at a time; the Next.js API picks the implementation based on the `AI_PROVIDER` environment variable.

 ## 1. Choose a Provider